Experts available for comment

 Jackie is our lead practitioner on person-centred thinking, quality and issues related to the regulation of services for vulnerable people.

-Ann McCallum – Co-chair of the Dimensions Council
+Ann McCallum – former co-chair of the Dimensions Council

 Ann is supported by Dimensions and can speak about how important it was for her to be involved in choosing her own support package.

-She is also co-chair of the Dimensions council and enjoys every moment of being a voice for the people Dimensions supports.
+She is a former co-chair of the Dimensions council and enjoys every moment of being a voice for the people Dimensions supports.
 Ann is passionate about people with learning disabilities being listened to and having choice and control over all parts of their lives.

 Jordan Smith – Co-Chair of the Dimensions Council and Health Equalities Lead

 Jordan is a man with Cerebral Palsy who since being supported by Dimensions feels like his life has been transformed by the opportunities available to him – which he has embraced with enthusiasm.
 He is our lead spokesperson for #MyGPandMe

 An advocate for others through his passion in local and national politics – a spokesperson against the barriers to voting because of his own past experiences and expertise – a true champion for LOVE YOUR VOTE

-An ambassador for others supported by Dimensions as Dimensions Council member, bringing others together to unite to find solutions, share stories and influence how Dimensions provides support to others.
+An ambassador for others supported by Dimensions as Co-Chair of the Dimensions Council, Jordan brings others together to unite to find solutions, share stories and influence how Dimensions provides support to others.

 A professional in the role of Quality Consultant, a champion for ‘GREAT’ support and a fierce challenger in his quality checking role, a tough critic and able interviewer when supporting business support interviews and a wonderful story teller when training new staff around their and Dimensions values.

 Steve Scown – Group Chief Executive

 With over 30 years’ experience working with people with learning disabilities and autism, Steve leads Dimensions in championing the personalisation agenda and co-authored the award winning books, ‘Making it Personal’ and ‘Making it Personal for Everyone.’
 Steve is a Trustee of Skills For Care and a former chair of VODG, the influential Voluntary Organisations for the Disabled Group.